 - Jerk with a Heart of Gold: He comes across as a jerk, but Victor shows concern for the children of Lotto Valentino since he considers the adults a bunch of rotters.
 He also cares for his subordinates, and at one point nostalgically looks back to eating with Nile, Zank and Denkuro.

 - Pet the Dog: Victor is, generally speaking, a demanding and verbally abusive boss.
 After a suicide bomber sent by Huey endangers his subordinates, Victor shows genuine concern for their well-being and relief that they are unhurt.
 The subordinates are duly surprised and make snarky comments about it.

-- Rabid Cop: Comes across as this to Firo.
+- Rabid Cop: Comes across as short tempered and dangerous to Firo.

 - Sir Swears-a-Lot: It's even noted in the Dramatis Personae that he swears all the time.